-The MBA programs offered by the Falls School of Business have earned specialized national accreditation through the Accreditation Council for Business Schools and Programs (ACBSP), and Anderson University is fully accredited by the Higher Learning Commission.
+The MBA programs offered by the Falls School of Business have earned specialized national accreditation through the Accreditation Council for Business Schools and Programs (ACBSP).
+The Seminary, within the School of Theology and Christian Ministry, is accredited by the Association of Theological Schools (ATS).
+Anderson University is fully accredited by the Higher Learning Commission.